ramishtaha/aws-solutions-architect-associate-projects/08-serverless-data-pipeline/README.md

        ]
    }
    ```
-   - Replace `yourname-raw-data-bucket-*` with your actual source bucket name pattern
+   - **Important**: Replace `yourname-raw-data-bucket-*` with your actual source bucket name pattern
-   - Click "Next: Tags", then "Next: Review"
+   - Click "Next" button
-   - Policy name: `LambdaDataProcessingPolicy`
+   - **Policy name**: Enter `LambdaDataProcessingPolicy`
+   - **Description**: "Allows Lambda to read from S3 and write to Kinesis Firehose"
-   - Click "Create policy"
+   - Click "Create policy" button

-5. **Complete Role Creation:**
-   - Go back to the role creation tab
+3. **Create the IAM Role:**
+   - In the left navigation panel, click "Roles"
+   - Click the "Create role" button (blue button on the right)
+   - **Trusted entity type**: Select "AWS service" (should be selected by default)
-   - Refresh the policies list
+   - **Service or use case**: Scroll down and select "Lambda" from the list
+   - Click "Next" button

+4. **Attach Permissions Policies:**
+   - In the search box, type "AWSLambdaBasicExecutionRole"
+   - Check the box next to "AWSLambdaBasicExecutionRole" policy
-   - Search for and select "LambdaDataProcessingPolicy"
+   - In the search box, clear the previous search and type "LambdaDataProcessingPolicy"
+   - Check the box next to "LambdaDataProcessingPolicy" (the custom policy you just created)
+   - You should now have both policies selected:
+     - ✅ AWSLambdaBasicExecutionRole
+     - ✅ LambdaDataProcessingPolicy
-   - Click "Next"
+   - Click "Next" button

+5. **Name and Create the Role:**
-   - Role name: `LambdaDataProcessingRole`
+   - **Role name**: Enter `LambdaDataProcessingRole`
+   - **Description**: "Execution role for CSV to JSON transformer Lambda function"
-   - Click "Create role"
+   - Click "Create role" button

 #### Create Lambda Function

 1. **Navigate to Lambda Console:**
-   - Search for "Lambda" and click on the service
+   - In the AWS Console search bar, type "Lambda" and click on "AWS Lambda"

 2. **Create Function:**
-   - Click "Create function"
+   - Click "Create function" button (orange button on the right)
-   - Choose "Author from scratch"
+   - Ensure "Author from scratch" is selected (default)
-   - Function name: `csv-to-json-transformer`
+   - **Function name**: `csv-to-json-transformer`
-   - Runtime: "Python 3.12"
+   - **Runtime**: Select "Python 3.12" from the dropdown
+   - **Architecture**: Leave as "x86_64" (default)

+3. **Configure Execution Role:**
+   - Expand "Change default execution role" section
-   - Execution role: "Use an existing role"
+   - Select "Use an existing role"
-   - Existing role: Select "LambdaDataProcessingRole"
+   - **Existing role**: Choose "LambdaDataProcessingRole" from the dropdown
-   - Click "Create function"
+   - Click "Create function" button

-3. **Upload Function Code:**
+4. **Upload Function Code:**
+   - In the "Code source" section, you'll see a code editor with default code
-   - In the function code editor, replace the default code with the contents of `transform-lambda.py` from the assets folder
+   - Select all the default code (Ctrl+A) and delete it
+   - Copy the contents of `transform-lambda.py` from the assets folder and paste it
-   - Update the `FIREHOSE_STREAM_NAME` variable with your actual stream name: `data-transformation-stream`
+   - **Important**: Update line 13 with your actual Firehose stream name:
+     ```python
+     FIREHOSE_STREAM_NAME = 'data-transformation-stream'
+     ```
-   - Click "Deploy"
+   - Click "Deploy" button (orange button above the code editor)

-4. **Configure Function Settings:**
+5. **Configure Function Settings:**
+   - Click the "Configuration" tab (next to "Code")
-   - Go to "Configuration" tab → "General configuration"
+   - In the left sidebar under Configuration, click "General configuration"
-   - Click "Edit"
+   - Click the "Edit" button
-   - Timeout: 1 minute
+   - **Timeout**: Change from 3 seconds to "1 min 0 sec"
-   - Memory: 128 MB (default is sufficient)
+   - **Memory**: Leave as 128 MB (sufficient for this project)
+   - **Description**: "Transforms CSV files to JSON and sends to Kinesis Firehose"
-   - Click "Save"
+   - Click "Save" button

 ### Step 4: Configure S3 Trigger